 It’s a widespread story we often hear and read about in the press how the small and medium-sized enterprises (SMEs) undergo financing problems.
 Representatives of important institutions, popular publications, intelligent people all reason about the issue, but what it means in real life situations, what are the actual problems small and medium-sized enterprises face, is rather difficult to understand for regular folks.
-While executing Debitum Network crowdsale A round, we also realized that for the majority of people the problem solved by Debitum Network is not entirely clear, simply because they’ve never encountered it before.
+We also realized that for the majority of people the problem solved by Debitum Network is not entirely clear, simply because they’ve never encountered it before.

 Let me give several explanations because I suppose I’ve earned the right to express my opinion on the matter because I myself have set up a number of start-ups and personally have faced the reality of insufficient funds in the business.

 The software development company INNTEC was established in 2012.
 I was the first employee.
 Soon enough we’ve received the first major order, and it has been developing successfully.
 After a while, several more orders came and even a few more yet.
 Within a few months, the number of employees has increased to the average of 10-15.
 Orders’ worth over a million euros.
 The company was a total start-up, a newcomer and business growth was stunning.

 Everything appeared great, and nobody thought otherwise, but alas, just like for all those other starting businesses with no substantial basis to lean on, the same problems occurred – some projects started to lag (there is no such company that implements all projects in time), and the majority of customers practiced enormous terms of deferred payments.
 We had a number of invoices issued to public institutions, large global corporations’ representations, to be paid after the deferral period – receivables, considered as assets, and we really thought the bank would help us!
 How wrong we were.
 After approaching several banks and then waiting for several weeks, we received a negative response about the funding.